Team2168/2021_Romi_Alliance_Antics/README.md

-# 2021_Romi_Frantic_Fetch
+# 2021_Romi_Alliance_Antics
-Repo to store our code for the Frantic Fetch.
+Repo to store our code for the Alliance Antics competition.

 ![](images/course.jpg)